Many AI Analysts, One Dataset: Navigating the Agentic Data Science Multiverse: Experimental Design

-\paragraph{Overview} We study analytical variability by deploying fully autonomous AI analysts on fixed dataset--hypothesis tasks with pre-specified estimands.
-Each AI analyst independently conducts a complete analysis, from data exploration through model specification to inference, using a standardized computational scaffold.
+We study analytical variability by deploying fully autonomous AI analysts on fixed dataset--hypothesis tasks with pre-specified estimands.
+Our design crosses 3 datasets, 4 base LLMs, and 5 analyst personas that vary in analytical behavior, totaling approximately 5,000 runs.
+Each AI analyst independently conducts a complete analysis---from data exploration through model specification to inference---using a standardized computational scaffold.
 We audit all runs for validity using transcript-based LLM evaluators and extract structured analytical decisions from each.
-This design lets us quantify dispersion in statistical conclusions and decompose outcome variance into contributions from persona, base model, and low-level analytical choices.